farheen-shaikh0509/farheen-shaikh0509/README.md

 ## About Me

-**2020.** I graduated during COVID, when uncertainty became the new normal.
+**2020.** I graduated during the pandemic, when uncertainty became the new normal.
 Starting my software engineering career in that environment taught me resilience, adaptability, and that growth begins where certainty ends.
 With work, I volunteered in 10+ awareness campaigns and built data-driven dashboards using SQL and Python that turn forecasts and insights into action.

 **2022.** I took my first big leap by joining DoorDash’s first engineering office.
-It meant leaving my hometown for the first time.
-Mom said?
-“No.” Mine?
-“Yes.”
-It became one of the best decisions of my career.
 I built distributed systems processing 20,000+ services, developed cloud-native microservices and event-driven platforms on EKS, contributed to 99.9% system reliability, and mentored 10+ interns and junior engineers because I believe in learning in collaboration.

 **2024.** I wanted to become the next version of myself.
 So I packed my bags again—this time for California to pursue my Master’s.
 Inspired by the Bay Area’s culture of innovation, I built multi-agent AI systems, RAG pipelines serving 5,000+ developer queries, and observability platforms that reduced incident investigation time from 30 minutes to 20 seconds, turning curiosity into engineering solutions.

-**2026.** I graduated with a Master’s degree, published 2 papers, presented at 2 international conferences, and built AI platforms serving 10,000+ internal users.
+**2026.** I graduated with a Master’s degree, published two papers and presented them at two international conferences, and built AI platforms serving 10,000+ internal users.

 ### 🚀 Today

 Today.
-I’m a **Software Engineer** with 4+ years of experience building AI-powered applications, distributed systems, cloud-native platforms, and developer tools using Python, Java, FastAPI, Spring Boot, React, AWS, Kubernetes, Docker, Kafka, OpenTelemetry, and Terraform.
+I’m a **Software Engineer** with ~4 years of experience building AI-powered applications, distributed systems, cloud-native platforms, and developer tools using Python, Java, FastAPI, Spring Boot, React, AWS, Kubernetes, Docker, Kafka, OpenTelemetry, and Terraform.
 I love solving problems in system reliability, scalability, latency, and developer productivity in AI infrastructure, while continuously learning and mentoring juniors.

 I’m currently seeking a Software Engineering opportunity where I can work with ambitious people in fast-paced environments and continue to push my boundaries.
 The best opportunities begin with uncertainty.